ionic-enterprise/ionic-training-decks/src/assets/data/markdown/photo-gallery-step01.md

 ────────────────────────────────────────────────────────────

 ?
 Install the free Ionic Appflow SDK and connect your app?
+(Y/n)
 ```

 Note the final message in the output.
 This is asking if you would like to connect your application to Appflow.
-You can answer "No" for now.
+You can answer **n** (No) for now.

 ## Building and Running